 One result of this process was the rise of Thin Writing: minimalistic, intentionally poor, and implicitly detached from the modern Hebrew literature of the past.
 Naveh argues that "Thin Writing"-a term associated in the past with women's literary and cultural poverty-became a part of the zeitgeist of the 1980s and 1990s and as a result "underwent a process of universalization, masculinization and empowerment."
-The female author whose work is most significant in this respect is Orly Castel-Blum, who coined the term blistoria (without history) thus claiming "the bankruptcy of all metanarratives" as Yael Feldman put it.5 that postmodernist and post-Zionist era which ultimately undermined the validity of the literary past and the different gender and national narratives that had created it?
+The female author whose work is most significant in this respect is Orly Castel-Blum, who coined the term blistoria (without history) thus claiming "the bankruptcy of all metanarratives" as Yael Feldman put it.

+What, then, happened to intersexual dialogue in the blistoria time, that postmodernist and post-Zionist era which ultimately undermined the validity of the literary past and the different gender and national narratives that had created it?
 At first, it seems that intersexual dialogue with the Hebrew literary past became-from the 1980s onward-almost redundant, an archaic remnant of poetic processes that had already been utilized to the fullest by the authors of the 1950s through the 1970s.